sybrew/the-seo-framework/readme.txt

 				* Taiwanese Mandarin (Traditional Chinese) (繁體中文) @ 70/160
 				* Hong Kong (Chinese version) (香港中文版) @ 70/160
 				* Mandarin (Simplified Chinese) (简体中文) @ 70/160
+			* The pixel and character counters now parse your input as HTML, giving you a more accurate rating.
 	* **Internationalization:**
 		* Sites supporting the Assamese, Gujarati, Malayalam, Japanese, Korean, Talim, Traditional Chinese, or Simplified Chinese now have adjusted character guidelines.
 		* UI strings that were hard to translate in other locales have been rewritten.
 Yes, this takes some time to get used to.